mattmoor/korpc/README.md

 > options is a simple exercise is plumbing.

+### Cleaning up deployed APIs.

+Similar to `korpc deploy` you can simply `korpc delete` to tear down the deployed API.

 ### `.git{ignore,attributes}` recommendations

 `korpc` generates a lot of files to accomplish its task.
 We recommend adding